Nvt500/n2epub/README.md

   Read a novel in the command line from an epub file

 Options:
   -h, --help    Show this message and exit.
+  -s, --select  Choose a novel from the directory of the executable.
 ```

 Allows for reading novels without external tools.
+When using `--select` just type anything for
+`FILENAME`.

 Controls:
 - Reading
-  - Vertical arrow keys: scroll up and down to view the chapter
+  - Vertical arrow keys, w and s: scroll up and down to view the chapter
-  - Horizontal arrow keys: switch between chapters
+  - Horizontal arrow keys, a and d: switch between chapters
   - tab: go to toc
   - q: quit
 - Table of Contents
-  - Vertical arrow keys: scroll up and down to choose a chapter
+  - Vertical arrow keys, w and s: scroll up and down to choose a chapter
-  - enter: select the highlighted chapter
+  - enter or space: select the highlighted chapter
   - q: quit to reading without selecting anything